SunnyOswal/sunnyoswal.github.io/_posts/2021-06-20-trying-out-kubestack-for-gitops.md

 Highlights of using kubestack:
 + Top 3 Cloud providers supported - AWS , Azure & GCP.
 + Easy to configure.
 + It covers complete workflow from local to production.
 Not at all a half baked product.
+Definitely worth trying it out for a new project.
 + It just works :heart_eyes: .

 References: